 Please follow the following guidelines when writing a letter of recommendation for an applicant to our DVM program:

-- Write a one page supporting letter that substantiates your evaluations on the standard VMCAS recommendation form is very important.
-While this requires added time and effort, it provides us with critically needed information.
+- A one page supporting letter that substantiates your evaluations on the standard VMCAS recommendation form is very important.
+While this requires added time and effort it provides us with critically needed information.

 - Clearly indicate your relationship with the candidate, and ask yourself if you honestly know the person’ s qualities enough to provide an accurate letter of recommendation.

-- Points that you could address in your supporting letter that are extremely helpful to our evaluation of the candidate include:
+- Finally, points that you could address in your supporting letter that are extremely helpful to our evaluation of the candidate include:

 - ability to communicate, interpersonal skills

 - willingness to accept responsibility, work ethic, leadership, energy level, competitiveness

 - imagination, flexibility, self-knowledge , ability to handle conflict

 - appropriate vocational skills and knowledge of the veterinary profession

 - direction and career plans after obtaining the DVM degree

 6. Wherever possible, include examples that strengthen your view and assessment of the candidate’s qualifications for success in the veterinary curriculum and as a future veterinarian.